-Is it smart to buy a Lamborghini?
+Is it smart to buy a 1999 Lamborghini Diablo?

-Being frugal is in right now and buying a Lamborghini is the furthest thing from being frugal.
+Being frugal is popular right now and buying a Lamborghini is the furthest thing from being frugal.
 I want to be clear, one of the most important keys to wealth is saving money.
 Saving money gives you options like investing in rental properties or buying fix and flips, which allows you to make much more money.
 Saving money also allows you to be more flexible with your career or even start a business.
 If you never have any money saved, it is very hard to get ahead in life, no matter what you do.
 I would never have bought a car like this if I was not in a very good financial position, and it was not extremely important to me.

-I also don’t believe in being cheap and skimping out on the things that make you happy.
+I also don’t believe in being cheap and skimping out on the things that make me happy.
 I have worked very hard to be in the position I am in now, and I believe people need to do things that make them happy.
 Not everything that makes us happy takes money, but some things do.
 Do not refuse or be afraid to spend money on things that truly make you happy after you have saved enough money to afford those things.

 Many people will question how wise it is to buy a $100,000 car, but I think it was a great decision.
-Wanting this car motivated me every day and allowed to me to improve my business, take chances and be more successful.
+Wanting this car motivated me every day and allowed me to improve my business, take chances and be more successful.
 I am a car nut and buying a car like this may not motivate others like it has me.
 Pick something to motivate you that you really want and use it to motivate and push you further.

-How making goals helped me buy a Lamborghini
+How making goals helped me buy a Lamborghini Diablo

 I have had many other big goals and small goals including my plan to purchase 100 rental properties.
 Goals have helped me tremendously in making more money, buying more investments, saving money and improving my personal life.
 I am less stressed now than I have ever been and spend more time with my family than I ever have.